Skip to main content

 Years later, I bumped into Raja, who had since shifted to Nepal.
 We shared a smoke, caught up on our lives, and discovered that both of us were still single had so far achieved absolutely nothing.
 At one point, I couldn’t resist asking him about her.
 He went silent for a moment and then said he had once seen her getting off a rickshaw, a few years after college, with two kids—one in her arms, the other in tow—clutching a very heavy vegetable bag, as she struggled on her way home.
 She looked haggard and tired, despite still being so young.

 She was such a frail and beautiful girl,” he said, and after a pause added, “life is unfair.”
 I nodded in silent agreement.
-I knew the last thing on his mind was his own unrequited romance - it was a lament for somone he adored, but never knew, yet wished the very best in life.
+I knew that his own unrequited romance, was the last thing on his mind - it was a lament for someone he adored, but never knew, yet wished the very best in life.
 He looked away, quickly brushing aside a tear; I pretended not to notice.

 It’s not always the blind man who cries.